-We conduct extra reproduction experiments for each vulnerability with false positive version claims detected to ensure the correctness of the version identification process.
-Specifically, we run KernJC to build a reproduction environment with a detected false positive version and KernJC-identified configs (a combination of identified non-default configs and the default configs from make defconfig) for each case and execute the PoC within it.
+We conduct extra reproduction experiments for each vulnerability with inaccurate version claims detected to ensure the correctness of the version identification process.
+Specifically, we run KERNJC to build a reproduction environment with a detected inaccurate version and KERNJC-identified configs (a combination of identified non-default configs and the default configs from make defconfig) for each case and execute the PoC within it.

-Vulnerabilities that can only be reproduced with the activation of KernJC-identified configs or have false positive version claims detected by KernJC are listed in Table 2.
-The remaining results can be found in Table 6 of Appendix B. Results show that KernJC accomplishes the reproduction for all 66 vulnerabilities, indicating that it has effectively created a vulnerable environment for each of them.
+Vulnerabilities that can only be reproduced with the activation of KERNJC-identified configs or have false positive version claims detected by KERNJC are listed in Table 2.
+The remaining results can be found in Table 6 of Appendix B. Results show that KERNJC accomplishes the reproduction for all 66 vulnerabilities, indicating that it has effectively created a vulnerable environment for each of them.

-Among these vulnerabilities, 32 of 66 (48.5%) need non-default configs identified by KernJC to be activated, and 34 of 66 (51.5%) can be activated by default configs.
+Among these vulnerabilities, 32 of 66 (48.5%) need non-default configs identified by KERNJC to be activated, and 34 of 66 (51.5%) can be activated by default configs.
 Additionally, 4 of 66 (6.1%) are detected to have false positive version claims in NVD.
 Interestingly, 2 of the 4 false positive cases (CVE-2021-22555 and CVE-2021-3573) are from the 32 vulnerabilities relying on non-default configs, and the other 2 vulnerabilities (CVE-2020-14381 and CVE-2020-25656) can be activated by default configs.
-As shown in Table 2, in summary, 34 of 66 (51.5%) vulnerabilities can not be intuitively reproduced with claimed versions and default configs, due to either false positive version claims in NVD or extra non-default configs to activate the vulnerabilities.
-Among the 34 vulnerabilities, the
+As shown in Table 2, in summary, 34 of 66 (51.5%) vulnerabilities cannot be intuitively reproduced with claimed versions and default configs, due to either false positive version claims in NVD or extra non-default configs to activate the vulnerabilities.
+Among the 34 vulnerabilities, the "kernel/bpf" and "net/netfilter" subsystems contribute the largest number of vulnerabilities, which is 6 for both of them, compared with other subsystems in the table.